 c) Use of pupil premium funding: In using this funding judiciously, we are able to support the most needy children, whilst seeking to benefit many others by the provision of resources, groups or clubs.

-6. How do we provide resources and use images to embed equality and diversity in our setting?
+6. How do we provide resources and use images to embed equality, diversity and inclusion in our setting?

 b) General resources: Stories and pictures are chosen with care to show a wide range of difference and to reinforce beliefs in equality and the importance of diversity.